BoykaFramework/boyka-framework/website/docs/api/actions/elements/clickable-actions.md

 ### `click`

 This method is used to click on the given element if it's a Web application or will perform `tap` action if the element is on Mobile.
+It will also scroll the element into view before clicking on it (in Web application)

 ```java
 import static com.github.wasiqb.boyka.actions.elements.ClickableActions.withMouse;